MuniuDev/SwiftBoy/README.md

 # SwiftEmu
 Classic GameBoy emulator project written entirely in Swift.

-This project is currently under developement and is not yet ready.
+This project is currently in pre-alpha stage.

-There is still a lot to do, but this project reached the state of what I call: "Cool, I can see the results of my work".
-Now it's possible to run through all of the bootstrap instructions, display Nintendo logo and play some Tetris or Super Mario Land.
+Although most of the emulation is working there are still much more to do.
+My main focus is now on improving the UI for the first alpha release.
+Any feedback is welcomed.
 You can see how it looks down below:

 ![](images/emulator.gif)